Econify/ad.js/docs/lifecycle-controls.md

 4. Lookup via instances array:`page.instances[0]`

 ## Lifecycle
-Once your ad has been created, Ad.js provides you a functional interface to interact and control your ads.
+Once your ad has been created, AdJS provides you a functional interface to interact and control your ads.

 A typical ad lifecycle goes: